webiny/webiny-js/CONTRIBUTING.md

    yarn
    ```

 3. Run `yarn setup-repo`.
-This will setup all the necessary environment config files and build the necessary packages.
-You need to manually update the DB connection string, edit your `examples/api/.env.json` file.
+This will setup all the necessary environment config files and build all packages to generate `dist` folders and TS declarations.
+You need to manually update the DB connection string, edit your `examples/.env.json` file.

 4. Deploy you API to use with local React apps by running `webiny deploy-api` from the `examples` folder.
 Once deployed, it will automatically update you React apps' `.env.json` files with the necessary variables.

 > NOTE: `webiny` should be run from the root of the Webiny project, and since `examples` folder is a `sandbox`, this is the place to run your `webiny` commands from.

 5. Begin working on React apps by navigating to `examples/apps/{admin|site}` and run `yarn start`.
 React apps are regular `create-react-app` apps, slightly modified, but all the CRA rules apply.

+6. Run `watch` on packages you are working on so that your changes are automatically built into the corresponding `dist` folder.
+React app build will automatically rebuild and hot-reload changes that happen in the `dist` folder of all related packages.

+The easiest way to run a watch is by running `lerna run watch --scope=your-scope --stream --parallel`.
+For more details visit the [official lerna filtering docs](https://github.com/lerna/lerna/tree/master/core/filter-options).

 ## Tests